open-mmlab/mmengine/docs/zh_cn/examples/train_a_gan.md

     Args:
         nets (nn.Module | list[nn.Module]): A list of networks or a single network.
-        requires_grad (bool): Whether the networks require gradients or not
+        requires_grad (bool): Whether the networks require gradients or not.
     """
     if not isinstance(nets, list):
         nets = [nets]